avan06/PS4CheaterNeo/README.md

 - `MaxResultShow`:
 Enter the maximum number of displayed query results. will only affect the number of results displayed in the ResultView, `Default value is 8192`.
 - `QueryBufferSize`:
 Set the minimum buffer size (`in MB`) in querying and pointerFinder, enter 0 to not use buffer, Setting this value to 0 is better when the total number of Sections in the game is low.
-If the game has more than a thousand Sections, Buffer must be set.
-(0.9.4.10)
+If the game has more than a thousand Sections, Buffer must be set. `Default 50` (0.9.4.10)
 - `UndoScan`:
 Determines whether to enable undo scan(revert to the previous scan result), if enabled, more memory needs to be used during scanning. `Default enable`.
 (0.9.7.0)
 - `ScanAutoPause`: